Not only are you a rude speed-demon, but a light-running scofflaw as well.

 About two or three years before the evening in question, I had had the pleasure of working with Dr. McKinney: he was the guest soloist at a Seattle Symphony concert in which he narrated Copland's Lincoln Portrait.
 In advance of his first rehearsal with the orchestra, I met him at his church to play the orchestra part on the piano so that he could practice the pacing of his recitations.
 His bass-baritone speaking voice, which one could only call powerful and mellifluous, was perfect for Copland's score.

 That same powerful voice erupted from his throat when he caught sight of me across the lobby.
 "Adam!" he called, and made a gesture with his arm that as much as said, "Get over here!"
-(Dr. McKinney's physical presence is as formidable as his voice; he's well over six feet, and his eyes blaze with intensity.)
+(Dr. McKinney's physical presence was as formidable as his voice; he stood well over six feet, and his eyes blazed with intensity.)
 The phrase "moment of truth" must have crossed my mind as I approached him.

 When I went backstage again, I called some of my friends in the orchestra over.
 "Will you please help me spread the word as to who just thanked us for playing the Gould?"

 There's that marvelous scene in Woody Allen's Annie Hall in which a pompous blowhard is dressed down by Marshall McLuhan, the very person whose theories he has been mangling.
 Woody looks into the camera and says, wistfully, "Boy, if life were only like this..."

 “It’s not just for money alone that one spends a lifetime building up a business….
 It’s to preserve a way of life that one knew and loved.
 No, I can’t see my way to selling out to the new vested interests, Mr. Jorkin.
 I’ll have to be loyal to the old ways and die out with them if needs must.”